U.S. News Rankings

 Augustana College is a private institution that was founded in 1860.
 It has a total undergraduate enrollment of 1,771, its setting is urban, and the campus size is 100 acres.
 It utilizes a 4-1-4-based academic calendar.
 Augustana College's ranking in the 2014 edition of Best Colleges is Regional Colleges (Midwest), 3.
 Its tuition and fees are $28,630 (2013-14).

-Augustana College is a private, Evangelical school in the city of Sioux Falls in South Dakota, about 180 miles north of Omaha and about 250 miles southwest of Minneapolis.
-Augustana is a selective institution that offers more than 50 undergraduate majors and about 12 pre-professional programs, including a nursing program.
+Augustana College is located in the city of Sioux Falls in South Dakota, about 180 miles north of Omaha and about 250 miles southwest of Minneapolis.
+Augustana, which is affiliated with the Evangelical Lutheran Church in America, is a selective institution that offers more than 50 undergraduate majors and about a dozen pre-professional programs, including nursing.
 Outside the classroom, many Augustana students get involved in prayer and community service.
-Each morning at a certain time, there is a 40-minute beak for students to worship, and many students also participate in Serving and Learning Together (SALT), an organization that plans community service events on campus and in town.
-Augustana students can also explore more than 60 clubs, as well as Greek-letter honors societies and The Augustana Mirror newspaper.
-Student athletes can play at the intramural level or try out for the many Augustana Vikings varsity sports teams, which compete in the NCAA Division II Northern Sun Intercollegiate Conference.
-Notable Augustana alumni include Mary Hart, who broke the Guinness World Record for the longest-serving entertainment news host for her work on Entertainment Tonight, which she exited in May 2011.
+Each morning, there is a 40-minute break for students to worship, and many students also participate in Serving and Learning Together (SALT), an organization that plans community service events on campus and in town.

 |School mission and unique qualities (as provided by the school):|